-http://ec.europa.eu/europeaid/work/procedures/faq/international_organiszations_en.htm
+$\underline{https://ec.europa.eu/europeaid/funding/procedures-beneficiary-countries-and-partners/faq-international-organisations_en}$

 3.3.5.2.
-Application of framework agreements
+APPLICATION OF FRAMEWORK AGREEMENTS

 Framework agreements concluded with international organisations provide the Commission with a useful and simplified legal and financial framework for cooperation with international organisations.
 They usually apply to all forms of funding, not only the one provided by DG DEVCO.
 Under the old Financial Regulation, the existence of a framework agreement was one of the legal enablers of using joint management with international organisation.
 Under the new Financial Regulation, this is no longer required for indirect management.